 - Promotional Text

 Each custom product page created will be different from our default page and will have a unique link that can then be used for acquisition campaigns.
-Specifically, at the time of writing this article, we can integrate this URL for paid app install campaigns on Apple Search Ads and Meta (Facebook and Instagram).
+Specifically, we can integrate this URL for paid app install campaigns on Apple Search Ads and Meta (Facebook and Instagram).

 It’s important to note that CPPs are not visible on organic searches but only through paid campaigns that have embedded the specific URL.